 The Northeastern/Symphony area is located at the intersection of the Back Bay and Fenway neighborhoods within the cosmopolitan city of Boston.
 The area is colloquially named after Boston Symphony Hall and Northeastern University, both of which are located within a couple of blocks of each other.
 Boston Symphony Hall is one of the world’s top concert halls and is home to the award winning Boston Symphony Orchestra.
-Residents of Boston Symphony apartments near Northeastern University are conveniently located close to Symphony Hall, and can easily enjoy the different shows it has to offer.
-Students, faculty, or staff at Northeastern University or other, nearby universities such as the New England Conservatory or Berklee School of Music, occupy many apartments near Northeastern University.
+Residents of apartments near Symphony Station are conveniently located close to Symphony Hall, and can easily enjoy the different shows it has to offer.

 Symphony Hall opened its doors in the year 1900, and has since become one of the best concert halls worldwide.
 It was built when the Boston Symphony Orchestra needed to relocate from the Old Boston Music Hall.
 Developers looking to increase rapid transit and accessibility of roads within the city were considering replacing the old hall with another structure.
 Major Henry Lee Higginson led the movement and project to finance and build a new home for the orchestra.

 Now, Symphony Hall still hosts concerts within its walls but events held here also include speaker series and varied other performances.
 People from all over the world continue to travel to Boston to see a performance in this famous venue.